 Awakening of the River People in the Time of the Dawn Sun

-'The Awakening of the River People' takes place in a far away time, which was also the beginning of the world.
-In this land by a river, the River People can only see three colors, sapphire blue, emerald green and diamond white.
-The sun stands on a mountain all day and never rises into the sky, so it's dawn all day.
+'The Awakening of the River People' takes place in a magical place in a magical time.
+In a land by a river, the River People can only see three colors, sapphire blue, emerald green and diamond white.
 These are the people who are dreaming the world's first dreams.
 All day they cultivate the inner realms of their imaginings.
 Everything grows in this invisible realm, not yet solid or visible in the visible realm.
-One of the shamans of the village goes on a journey to other places that she didn't know existed.
-She follows her own inner knowing to a forest where she gives birth to new colors, opening a portal for the whole village to come to a new level of creation, where their dreams can be birthed into reality.
+But one day one of the women in the village goes on a journey to places she never knew existed.
+She follows her inner knowing and opens a portal for the whole village to come to a new level of creation, where their dreams can be birthed into reality.
 Read the first three chapters of this myth here.

 In the time of the dawn sun, the River People were dreaming.
 They were dreaming in the emerald lands beside the sapphire River.
 They were dreaming the world’s first dreams.
 The women had sapphire skin, the color of the river, the men had emerald skin, the color of the land.
 Their skin glistened, like jewels.
 They were born from the River Mother, and they carried the river’s dreams.
 They carried the river’s dreams, like radiant seeds, and planted them in their imagining realms, in unseen, fertile groves, and hidden, luscious gardens of creation.